BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 `pip install -r requirements.txt`

+## Running The simulator

+(Optional) Start the Prefect server in another terminal.
+This server is hosted at [127.0.0.1:4200](127.0.0.1:4200)

+`prefect server start`

 Start the orchestrator which contains the user interface of the demonstrator.

-`prefect server start`

-This server is hosted at [127.0.0.1:4200](127.0.0.1:4200)

 `python orchestrator.py`

-Start the Prefect server in another terminal (Optional)

 ## Architecture